Green Lake (Wisconsin): Flora

 The most abundant native aquatic plant species found in Green Lake, based on littoral frequency of occurrence, are: Coontail, at 53%; Sago pondweed, at 15%; Wild celery, at 13%; and White water-crowfoot, at 12%.

-Fishes
+Fish

 Green Lake is a highly productive and highly utilized fishery.
 Because of its depth, it supports both a warm-water and cold-water fishery, though species of the warm-water fishery predominate.
 40 species of fish have been documented in Green Lake.